-III.
-Packing and Storage of Fruit for Market.
+111. Packing and Storage of Fruit for Market.
 First term.
 Credit two hours.
-Prerequisite, courses I and 2.
-Lecture, S 8.
-Laboratory, S 9-II.30 or M I.40-4.
-Plant Science IO7 and the packing house.
-Assistant Professor Smock and Mr. Van Doren.
+Prerequisite, courses 1 and 2.
+S 8-1.
+Plant Science 114 and the packing house.
+Professors Carrick and Mr. Savage.

 The important factors in harvesting and handling fruit that affect quality and marketability are studied.
-Particular emphasis is placed on the practices and problems of handling apples, but the work covers also such fruits as peaches, pears, and grapes, in so far as these are available.
+Particular emphasis is placed on packing apples, in barrels, baskets, boxes, and other retail packages, but the work covers also such fruits as peaches, pears, and grapes, in so far as these are available.
 The effect of grades and packages on distribution and marketing is fully discussed, and consideration is given to some of the problems of market inspection.
 The principles and practices of common, cold, and freezing storage are considered.